nicolehao34/LeadGen.AI/README.md

 ~ Built by Nicole Hao with **scalability** and **generalizability** in mind.
 Ready to be adapted to different product teams at DuPont Tedlar. ✨

+## Updates
 WELCOME TO THE DEMO BRANCH.

+**May 15, 2025 Update - I have no LinkedIn API Key :(**
 I REMOVED ALL LINKEDIN SERVICES HERE SO EVEN IF YOU DON'T HAVE A LINKEDIN API KEY, YOU SHOULD BE ABLE TO RUN THE DEMO ITSELF.

-## Updates
 **May 15, 2025 Update**: I used replit to help with fast deployment.
 [Check it out!](https://genlead-ai-nicolehao7.replit.app/)

 ## Table of Contents